29 April Asteroid 2020: What are Asteroids and how are they formed?

 Where in Space Asteroids are located?

 Most of the asteroids are located in the asteroid belt in a large doughnut-shaped ring between the orbits of Mars and Jupiter.
 Asteroids orbit approximately 2 to 4 AU (186 million to 370 million miles/300 million to 600 million kilometers) from the sun.

 Sometimes due to gravitational interactions with planets, some asteroids get altered and as a result, they end up coming closer to the Sun and to the Earth.
 These Asteroids are called Near-Earth Asteroids.

 When Asteroids actually cross Earth's orbital path are called Earth-Crossers and an asteroid is called a Potentially Hazardous Asteroid (PHA) if it will come less than .05 AU from Earth.

-Also according to some astronomers Asteroids also reaches solar system in the Kupier Belt and Oort Cloud.
+Also according to some astronomers Asteroids also reaches solar system in the Kuiper Belt and Oort Cloud.
 It is said that there are millions of asteroids in the solar system.
-It is estimated by some scientists that the belt of asteroid gas 1.1 and 1.9 million asteroids which are larger than 1 kilometer or 0.6 mile in diameter and there are millions of smaller ones.
+It is estimated by some scientists that the belt of asteroid gas 1.1 and 1.9 million asteroids which are larger than 1 kilometer or 0.6 miles in diameter and there are millions of smaller ones.